rzieber/3D-PAWS_Data_Processing_Tools/data_exploration/README.md

 **Assumptions:**

 - Timestamp column must be named `time`
-- Data is reported every minute
+- Data is reported every minute unless otherwise specified
 - Source and destination folders follow this convention:
   - ```data``` folder contains raw data to be qc'd
   - ```report``` folder will contain the output from the qc script